 Their pattern of blooming during the first few days of Lent isn’t the only association daffodils have with the Easter holiday and Christianity.
 Legend has it that the world’s first daffodil appeared in the garden of Gethsemane as a way of comforting Jesus just before he was to be crucified.

-Though it looks remarkably similar to a Christmas cactus, what really separates Easter and Christmas cacti is the time in which each flower blooms.
-As their names suggest, Easter cacti bloom at the beginning of spring, while Christmas cacti bloom in early winter.
-Furthermore, Easter cacti last an average of three times longer than their jolly Christmas counterpart.
+Although they look remarkably similar to a another kind of holiday cactus, Easter cacti differ from their Christmas cousins in one significant way: the time of year when their flowers bloom.
+As their names suggest, Easter cacti bloom at the beginning of spring, whereas Christmas cacti bloom in early winter.
+Also, Easter cacti last an average of three times longer than their jolly Christmas counterparts.

-Now that you know which flowers will have every-bunny at your table hopping for joy this year, it’s time to incorporate them into even more of your Easter decorations.
+Now that you’ve read our Easter flowers guide and know which flowers will have every-bunny at your table hopping for joy this year, it’s time to incorporate them into even more of your Easter decorations.